Activities and Schedule

 Wake-up: Sunday through Friday, wake-up is at 7:30 AM (Saturdays, wake-up is at 9:00).
 Campers will wake up to the alarms set by their counselors, brush their teeth and get dressed.
 By 8:00, the campers are on their way to breakfast and an action-packed day!

-Breakfast (all meals): Campers usually have a few minutes to socialize with each other in the breezeway before everyone is called into the dining hall for breakfast.
-Each cabin will head to their assigned table and once everyone is seated, we sing Ha-motzi together.
-Two campers from each table will walk up to the service room and grab platters with enough food for the entire table.
+Breakfast (all meals): Campers usually have a few minutes to socialize with each other in the breezeway before everyone sings Ha-motzi together and each unit is called into the dining hall for breakfast.
+Each cabin will head to their assigned table, where platters with enough food for the entire table will be waiting for them.
 Each cabin will then enjoy a hearty breakfast, family style.
-When it is time to clean up, everyone helps get the table cleared quickly.
+When it is time to clean up, everyone helps get the table cleared quickly, and we sing the Birkat Hamazon together.

-Cabin Activities: Every day campers have at least one activity as a cabin together.
-This allows everyone in the cabin to try something new together from cooking to biking everyone is encouraged to give it a try.
+Cabin Hour: Every day campers have at least one activity as a cabin together.
+This allows everyone in the cabin to try something new together from cooking to biking, and everyone is encouraged to give it a try.

-Nikayon: Back at the cabin, everyone first cleans their individual areas in the cabin before moving on to his assigned activity for the day; whether it’s the toilets, the sinks, the showers, or another task, everyone is expected to do their part.
+Nikayon: Back at the cabin, everyone first cleans their individual areas before moving on to their assigned activity for the day; whether it’s the toilets, the sinks, the showers, or another task, everyone is expected to do their part.
 Once Nikayon is over, cabins walk to the breezeway to line up for lunch together.

 Rest Hour: Rest hour is a great time to relax and play quietly with bunkmates, read, or nap.
 On Sundays, Tuesdays & Thursdays, everyone takes time to write a letter home.